 Patients' age, sex, weight, and ASA physical status will be recorded on a standardized information sheet (appendix II).
 The type and duration of surgery, operative airway management (ETT - PVC/FM) tracheal tube size, cuff pressure, patient position during surgery, drugs (muscle relaxants, Inj.
-Glycopyrolate) given, and duration of stay in the postanaesthetic care unit will also be recorded.
-No double lumen ETT will be used.
+Glycopyrolate) given, and duration of stay in the postanaesthetic care unit were recorded.

 An aqueous lubricant jelly will be applied to the tracheal tube.
-A standard method will be used for placement of tracheal tubes.
+A standard method was used for placement of tracheal tubes.
 After ETT, patient's lungs will be mechanically ventilated.
 After intubation anaesthesia will be maintained with an inhalation agent in a mixture of oxygen and nitrous oxide.
-Airway devices will be removed when patients were able to open their eyes to command.
+Airway devices was removed, after giving reversal, when patients were able to open their eyes to command.

 The clinical management of the patients will be left to the discretion of the anaesthetist.
 Modified Aldrete Recovery Score will be used to decide when to discharge the patient.
 Patients will be interviewed at 0, 0.5, 1, 2 and 8 hours and the incidence of sore throat was noted by using standardized direct questions.
 Patients were asked directly whether they had a sore throat, and whether they had any hoarseness of voice.
 A four-grade scale was used with a cold as a point of reference:

-- 0= No sore throat
+- 0=No sore throat

 - 1= Mild sore throat (less than with a cold)

-- 2= Moderate sore throat (as with a cold)
+- 2 = Moderate sore throat (as with a cold)

-3= Severe (more severe than with a cold).
+- 3 = Severe (more severe than with a cold).